rafapi/fastapi_text_sum/README.md

 ## ToDo
 * Authentication
 * Extra information fields based on third-party content
-* Add images if available from source
+* Add plots and images if available from source